Embassy of Switzerland in Morocco

 Restrictions on entry into Switzerland

 - In addition, the conditions of entry into Switzerland remain unchanged.
 The Federal Council took note of the update of the EU Council recommendations on entry restrictions due to the coronavirus for certain countries or regions at risk.
-Thus, persons from Morocco will in principle be refused entry to Switzerland as of 16.08.2020 at 00:00 hours (cf. Annex 1 of Ordinance 3 Covid-19).
+Thus, persons from Morocco will in principle be refused entry to Switzerland as of 16.08.2020 (cf. Annex 1 of Ordinance 3 Covid-19).

 - Exceptions are, however, provided for.
 The entry ban does not apply to persons who are Swiss nationals, who enjoy free movement of persons or who are in a situation of absolute necessity.
 Foreign nationals - even if they come from a country at risk - who meet one of the conditions laid down are therefore still allowed to enter Switzerland.
 These conditions can be consulted under the heading "Entry / Who is not affected by the ban on entry into Switzerland? "of the MES FAQs.